 Warranty and maintenance coverage

-The Suburban has competitive guarantees compared to its rivals, and is one of the few that includes free scheduled maintenance.
-However, the Toyota Sequoia offers better free maintenance at 2 years or 25,000 miles.
+Chevy offers a competitive powertrain and limited warranty, as well as more free maintenance than all of its rivals except Toyota.
 The limited warranty covers 3 years or 36,000 miles.
 The powertrain warranty covers 5 years or 60,000 miles.
 Free maintenance is covered for the first visit.